guru-desh/Intro-To-PACE-Phoenix/README.md

 PACE recommends that you use Globus to transfer files to and from PACE.
 I have tried this before, but it is very buggy.
 I personally recommend using `scp` or `rsync` as ways to transfer files to and from PACE.

-Before you use the command to transfer files, make a new instance of the terminal while your main terminal is logged into pace, and then run the rysnc/scp commands on the new terminal.
+Before you use the command to transfer files, make a new instance of the terminal while your main terminal is logged into PACE, and then run the rsync/scp commands on the new terminal.

 In general, the structure for using `rsync` is as such: